entitize/Fakeddit/README.md

 Run `image_downloader.py`  in the new directory/folder

 ```
-$ python image_downloader.py file
+$ python image_downloader.py file_name
 ```

-substitute `file` with either `train.tsv`, `validate.tsv`, or `test.tsv`

-Note that you must run the `image_downloader.py` script 3 times to download the entire public dataset

 ### Usage

+Please note that results in the paper are based on multimodal samples only (samples that have both text and image).
+In our paper, only samples that have both image and text were used for the baseline experiments and error analysis.
+Thus, if you would like to compare against the results in the paper, use the samples in the `multimodal_only_samples` folder.

 Please ignore the first four columns in the `.tsv` files.

-`train.tsv`, `validate.tsv`, and `test.tsv` contain text and metadata for the training, validation, and public testing datasets respectively.

 If there are `Unnamed`... columns, you can ignore or get rid of them.
 Use the `clean_title` column to get filtered text data.

 `comments.tsv` consists of comments made by Reddit users on submissions in the entire released dataset.
 Use the `submission_id` column to identify which submission the comment is associated with.
 Note that one submission can have zero, one, or multiple comments.

-Note: In our paper, only samples that have both image and text were used for the baseline experiments and error analysis.